MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/rest/response2.md

     1. `TableHeader` : Contains general information about the table
     2. `TableFragment` : Contains a rectangular data shard of the table
     3. `TableProgress` : Contains the progress in percent (0-100)
-    4. `TableCompletion` : Indicates that this is the last frame of the table.
+    4. `TableCompletion` : Indicates that this frame is the last one

     The four frames above describe a table.
     If the `IsProgressive` flag is not set to true, then every table in the set will be serialized using a single frame: